estherjk/pyenv-opencv/README.md

 Clone this repository to your computer and navigate to the directory where `pyenv-opencv` is located.
 The command prompt should change to look something like this:

 ```
+# Update this to the path where pyenv-opencv is located on your computer
+cd <path to pyenv-opencv>

 (pyenv-opencv) ...$
 ```